 Ring in the new year with adorable white chocolate truffles made with champagne.

-3 tbsp champagne (can be substituted with sparkling apple juice)
+3 tablespoons champagne (can be substituted with sparkling apple juice)

 Let's get Cooking...